 The air hung heavy with smoke and it was hard to see.
 She took quick but measured steps to avoid injuring herself any further.
 Ahead she could see a blue glow at the end of the corridor.
 Her pace quickened, and as soon as she got up some speed, she caught her foot on something heavy and slammed to the floor.
 Her arm burned like fire where she fell on top of it.
 Looking back, she saw what she tripped on.

-She could make out the bloody handprint on his chest.
-The Storm Trooper from earlier lay in a heap across the hallway.
+She recognized the bloody handprint on his chest.
+The Storm Trooper she met in the hall earlier lay in a heap under some rubble.
 He had been caught in that last blast, knocking his helmet off.
 She crawled over to him, hoping he would still be alive.
-His blank eyes stared straight up.
+His blank and lifeless eyes stared straight up.
 She checked his pulse at his neck but there was none.
 The trooper was gone.
-He looked so young.
-Too young to die like this.
+He looked so young; too young to die like this.
 She ran her hand over his eyes, closing them for the final time.
 “We didn’t deserve this, did we?” she asked the dead man.
 “What is peace and security worth if this is the thanks we get for it?”
 The overhead klaxon rudely answered, reminding her she was still in danger.

 Warning… Abandon ship.
 Proceed to your assigned escape pod…Warning…

 “You were too late, Meera,” she said aloud to herself.
 “Now get up before the same thing happens to you.
 Move!”